-Being both a tropical (in the south) and subtropical country (in the north) Vietnam receives plenty of rainfall and has a myriad of rivers, creeks and streams.
-Some of the main rivers in Vietnam include the Mekong River, as well as Saigon River and Hong River (also known as Red River).
-These provide a means of transportation, food and recreation.
+Being both a tropical (in the south) and subtropical country (in the north) Vietnam receives plenty of rainfall and has a myriad of rivers, creeks, and streams.
+Some of the main rivers in Vietnam include the Mekong River, as well as Saigon River, and the Hong River (also known as the Red River).
+These provide a means of transportation, food, and recreation.

 Nestled on the eastern side of the Indochina Peninsula, Vietnam is a country rich in biodiversity and natural splendor.
 Its towering mountains and stretches of dense, luscious forest are known the world over, and tourists from all over flock there every year to its nature.
 Vietnam’s tropical climate and oceanside location create a perfect storm …